ncatlab/nlab-content/pages/8959.md

 * if $C\Rightarrow (A\to B)$ for types $A$ and $B$, and for any $a=a':A$ we have $app(f,a)=app(f,a'):B$, then $f:A\to B$.
 In other words, the collection of elements of type $A\to B$ is the collection of terms $f$ such that for any $a=a':A$ we have $app(f,a)=app(f,a'):B$.

-This is not an inductive definition as we had for the natural numbers; it is merely a simple definition.
-On the other hand, we are now using the fact that the function mapping types to their collections of elements is recursively defined, since in order to make this definition, we must invoke it at $A$ and $B$.

-For equality, of course we have:
+For equality, we have:

 * if $C\Rightarrow (A\to B)$ for types $A$ and $B$, and for any $a=a':A$ we have $app(f,a)=app(g,a'):B$, then $f=g:A\to B$.

+These are not inductive definitions as we had for the natural numbers; they are merely simple definitions.
+On the other hand, we are now using the fact that the function mapping types to their collections of element pairs is recursively defined, since in order to make this definition, we must invoke it at $A$ and $B$.
+The negative occurrence of $a=a':A$ in this clause (and similar occurrences in other clauses for higher order types) is the reason why the whole explanation cannot just be defined by mutual induction.

 ### Identity types